-SBA Small Business Loan Checklist: Documentation Needed for Small Business Loan Applications
+Small Business Loan Checklist: Documentation Needed for SBA Loan Applications

 While every loan program has specific forms you need to fill out and documents you need to submit, you will likely need to submit much of the same information for different loan packages.
 Before you start applying for loans, you should get some basic documentation together.
 The following are typical items that will be required for any small business loan application:

 Personal Background: Either as part of the loan application or as a separate document, you will probably be asked to provide some personal background information, including previous addresses, names used, criminal record, educational background, etc.